Rob Summers | Sound Engineer | Sound Designer

 What else have you done?

-I was Sound Designer on Richard O’Brien’s The Stripper, Tommy Steele, In Concert (UK Tour), Michael Barrymore’s Laid Back Tour (UK Tour) and the world tour on Spirit of the Dance.
+I was Sound Designer on Richard O’Brien’s The Stripper, Tommy Steele, In Concert (UK Tour), Michael Barrymore’s Laid Back Tour (UK Tour) and the world tour on Spirit of the Dance and a few others.

 I am no longer Head of Sound on Priscilla, Queen of the Desert.